Clarifying Your Will

 Why Would You Still Need a Will if You Have a Trust?

-A pour-over will serves as a safety net.
+A pour-over will serve as a safety net.
 Its purpose is to catch any assets that weren’t placed in the trust before you passed away.
 For example, if you forgot to transfer a particular asset or didn’t have it routed to the trust, the pour-over will directs those assets back into the trust.
 This helps ensure that your estate plan is complete and consistent, even if you miss a step along the way.

 Key Takeaways